Lélex - Mijoux

 Notes

-- Check the general and local weather forecast to make sure there is no rain.
+- Check the general and local weather forecast to ensure there will be no precipitation.

-- Inform a friend or relative of your plans and contact them if there are any changes: departure and return times, number of participants with each person's phone number, vehicle(s), parking.
+- Inform a friend or family member of your plans and contact them again if there are any changes: departure and return times, number of participants with each person's phone number, vehicle(s), parking.

-- In case of a problem, call 112 (European emergency number).
+- In case of an emergency, call 112 (European emergency number).

 Additional advice and recommendations.

-Part of the route is located in a nature reserve.
-Please respect the specific regulations for this area
+Part of the route is located in a nature reserve, so please respect the specific regulations for this area.

 Dogs are not allowed, even on a leash.